Monaco

 Monaco-Ville with the Prince's Palace

 The old town of Monaco, also called Le Rocher (Rock), lies high above the harbour and is the oldest part of the Principality.
-Here, in the narrow medieval streets, you can still sense something of the city’s origins; there are no glamorous hotels or luxury brand boutiques.
-Here you will find the Prince’s Palace, the Oceanographic Museum, several government buildings, the cathedral and many other historic buildings.
-Souvenirs are sold in the alleys and traditional Monegasque dishes are offered in the small restaurants.
+In the narrow medieval streets, you can still sense something of the city’s origins; there are no glamorous hotels or luxury brand boutiques.
+Here, you will find the Prince’s Palace, the Oceanographic Museum, several government buildings, the cathedral, and many other historic buildings.
+Souvenirs are sold in the alleys, and traditional Monegasque dishes are offered in the small restaurants.

-Unfortunately, the old town is very crowded in summer.
-It is therefore worth waiting until the evening, when most tourists have left the streets of Monaco.
+In summer, the old town is overcrowded.
+It is, therefore, worth waiting until the evening when most tourists have left the streets of Monaco.

 The Prince’s Palace of the Grimaldi family, built over 700 years ago, is the official residence of the Prince of Monaco.
-Every day, at 11.55 am, the changing of the guard takes place in front of the palace.
-There are also daily guided tours of the palace’s magnificent rooms from 10 am – 6 pm.
+Every day, at 11.55 a.m., the changing of the guard takes place in front of the palace.
+There are also daily guided tours of the palace’s magnificent rooms from 10 a.m. to 6 p.m.
 Admission costs 10 euros, 5 euros for children and students.

 The old town can be reached on foot from the harbour in 15 minutes.
 If you want to park your car nearby, use the “Chemin des Pecheurs” car park (7 euros for 2 hours) and take the lift and escalator up to the Oceanographic Museum, as the old town is car-free.